asayers/redux/README.md

 [unchanged]: https://redo.readthedocs.io/en/latest/FAQSemantics/#why-does-redo-target-redo-even-unchanged-targets

-Redux doesn't support this use-case - if you invoke `redux <target>`, it's because you want to ensure that `<target>` is up-to-date with its sources.
+Redux doesn't support this use-case.
+If you invoke `redux <target>`, it's because you want to ensure that `<target>` is up-to-date with its sources - and that's it.
 As a result:

 * there's no `redo`/`redo-ifchange` distinction: redux will _always_ skip running the dofile if possible.